 Comparison.
-ISAP is an efficient authenticated encryption scheme with low hardware footprint that prevents DPA by design.
-ISAP can be implemented securely using a standard implementation of the 400-bit KECCAK permutation and adds only a small hardware overhead, while a first-order secure threshold implementation to achieve DPA protection on the primitive level would increase the area by a factor of 3 to 4 [BDN+13].
+IsAP is an efficient authenticated encryption scheme with low hardware footprint that prevents implementation attacks like DPA by design.
+IsAP can be implemented securely using a standard implementation of the Ascon-p or KeccAK-p[400] permutation and adds only a small hardware overhead, while a first-order secure threshold implementation to achieve DPA protection on the primitive level would increase the area by a factor of 3 to 4 [BDN+13].
 For other cryptographic primitives such as the AES, the area overhead for first-order secure masked implementations is similar or even worse [DRB+16; GMK17].
 When higher-order DPA robustness is required, the hardware overhead of masking rises even more [GMK17].
 Consequently, the implementation cost of standard authenticated encryption modes for AES such as AES-CCM and AES-GCM secured via masking rises accordingly.